Our Policies and Approach

 Supporting the Development of Children through Sports

-The athletes and staff of the two teams hold workshops to directly teach children.
-In addition, the SUNGOLIATH instructs at rugby schools and operates rugby sports events while the SUNBIRDS instructs local volleyball teams and students and supports the operation of volleyball tournaments, to cooperate in offering opportunities for children to experience sports.
+In addition to holding clinics where players and staff directly teach children, Tokyo Suntory SUNGOLIATH instructs at rugby schools and operates rugby sports events while the Suntory SUNBIRDS instructs local volleyball teams and students and supports the operation of volleyball tournaments, to offer opportunities for children to experience sports.

-Wheelchair basketball workshops are also held for elementary and junior high school students to promote and nurture wheelchair basketball in Challenged Sports.
+Wheelchair basketball workshops are also held for elementary and junior high school students to promote and nurture parasports.

 Rugby workshop